CyVerse-learning-materials/learning-materials-home/docs/ds/share.md

 1. If necessary, login to the [Discovery Environment](https://de.cyverse.org/de/).

-2. In the Data window, select (checkbox) one or more individual file(s) (not folders) you wish to share.
+2. In the Data window, select (:octicons-checkbox-24: checkbox) one or more individual file(s) (not folders) you wish to share.

 3. From the *More actions* menu, select *Public Link(s)*.